-Under the case No.(2022) Zhe 0111 Min Chu No.864, Xingfu Jiari Hotel Management (Shenzhen) Company Limited ("Xingfu Jiari"), a subsidiary of the Company claims against Zhejiang Beishen Wen Lu Development Company Limited ("Zhejiang Beishen"), Ningbo Heshan Shi Yeh Company Limited ("Ningbo Heshan") and five other companies arising from the dispute over loan agreement for the sum of RMB30 million and interest thereon to be paid by Zhejiang Beishen and the other defendants shall have collateral liabilities.
-By the Judgment dated 19 August 2022, It was ordered by The People's Court of Fuyang District, Hangzhou City that Xingfu Jiari had the right of debt against Zhejiang Beishen for RMB30,426,958.91 and Ningbo Heshen had the collateral liability for the whole amount owed by Zhejiang Beishen and the other five Defendants are liable for 50% of the said liabilities.
+Under the case No.(2022) Zhe 0111 Min Chu No.864, Xingfu Jiari Hotel Management (Shenzhen) Company Limited ("Xingfu Jiari"), a subsidiary of the Company claims against Zhejiang Beishen Wen Lu Development Company Limited ("Zhejiang Beishen"), Ningbo Heshan Shi Yeh Company Limited ("Ningbo Heshan") and five other companies arising from the dispute over a loan agreement for the sum of about RMB30 million and interest thereon to be paid by Zhejiang Beishen and the other defendants shall have collateral liabilities.
+By the Judgment dated 19 August 2022, it was ordered by the People's Court of Fuyang District, Hangzhou City that Xingfu Jiari had the right of debt against Zhejiang Beishen for RMB30,426,958.91 and Ningbo Heshan had the collateral liability for the whole amount owed by Zhejiang Beishen and the other five Defendants are liable for 50% of the said liabilities.
 None of the parties thereto appealed against the said judgment.
-However, the said The People's Court of Fuyang District, Hangzhou City did on 20 December, 2022 ruled that the said Judgment was mistakenly made and ordered a re-trial of the above case.
-There has not been any further information above the re-trial of the case.
+However, the People's Court of Fuyang District, Hangzhou City did on 20 December, 2022 ruled that the said Judgment was mistakenly made and ordered a re-trial of the above case.
+The re-trial has been heard on 21 July 2023 and 8 August 2023 but the result thereof has yet to be delivered.